 As mentioned earlier, Medicare does not cover everything.
 There are services that Medicare does not cover.
 Prescription drugs, routine dental, routine vision, and routine hearing to name a few.
 If you have coverage for these services, it is through a private insurance company, not the government.

 There are also out-of-pocket costs associated with using Medicare.
-Copays and deductibles, coinsurances and even excess charges.
+Copays and deductibles, coinsurances, and even excess charges.
 Supplements (Medigap) and Advantage plans can both help pay these costs for you.
-Knowing which type of plan you have will inform you on what your responsibilities are.
+Knowing which type of plan you have will inform you of what your responsibilities are.

 Do you know what type of plan you have and why?
 Do you know how it compares to any of the other types of plans that are available?

 Even if you’re happy with your current Medicare coverage, it’s important to know your Medicare coverage options for next year.
 Here are a few reasons why: